davidseve/cloud-native-deployment-strategies/canary-argo-rollouts/README.md

 ![Shop initial status](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/canary-rollout-initial.png)

 OpenShift Components - Online

-- Routes and Services declared with suffix -online
+- Routes and Services declared with the suffix -online
 - Routes mapped only to the online services
 - Services mapped to the rollout.